gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - elevation_models (optional): comma separated list of elevation models.
 Two elevation models are available DTM25 and DTM2 (swissALTI3D).
 Default: DTM25
 - nb_points (optional): number of points used for the polyline segmentization.
 Default: 200
 - cb (optional): the name of the callback funtion
-- douglaspeuckerepsilon (optional): epsilon value (float) in meters used for the usage of the Douglas Peucker algorithm (http://en.wikipedia.org/wiki/Ramer-Douglas-Peucker_algorithm)
+- offset (optional): offset value (int) for using the exponential moving average algorithm (http://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average).
+For a given value, the offset value specify the number of values before and after used to calculate the average.

 Example: `http://api.geo.admin.ch/profile.json?geom={"type"%3A"LineString"%2C"coordinates"%3A[[550050%2C206550]%2C[556950%2C204150]%2C[561050%2C207950]]} <http://api.geo.admin.ch/profile.json?geom={"type"%3A"LineString"%2C"coordinates"%3A[[550050%2C206550]%2C[556950%2C204150]%2C[561050%2C207950]]}>`_